xueh2/QPerf/README.md

 # QPerf: Automatic In-line Quantitative Myocardial Perfusion Mapping

-Quantitative perfusion (QPerf) is an emerging technique to directly measure blood supply to the myocardial mussel.
+Quantitative perfusion (QPerf) is an emerging technique to directly measure blood supply to the myocardial muscle.
 It is demonstrating potential to be a valid clinical tool for ischemia and many non-ischemic cardiac disease.

 This repo contains the cardiac flow mapping tool we developed, in supplement to our paper submitted to [Magnetic Resonance in Medicine](https://onlinelibrary.wiley.com/journal/15222594), titled "Automatic In-line Quantitative Myocardial Perfusion Mapping: processing algorithm and implementation".
 This paper is currently under review.